yesterdayne/yesterdayne/README.md

 --------------------------------

-if you are here you are probably from ponytown! hi! i don't talk much in-game, i am not the best at conversing with strangers but i'll do my best. sometimes you might see me sitting in the bakery or in specific fandom spacesi don't usually talk, i am probably just people watching!
+if you are here you are probably from ponytown! hi! i don't talk much in-game, i am not the best at conversing with strangers but i'll do my best. sometimes you might see me sitting in the bakery or in specific fandom spaces, i don't usually talk, i am probably just people watching!

 i like just watching people's convos and looking at everyone's skins.